-Why Does My Cat Behaves The Way It Does?
+Why Does My Cat Behave the Way it Does?

 The Temperament of Cats

-Behavior is always a mix of nature and nurture.
-Cats have their own temperaments but their environment will influence the expression of behavior.
-For example, jumping an climbing are natural behaviors of cats but if we don’t give them places to climb, they cannot express those behaviors.
+Behavior is a mixture of nature and nurture.
+Cats have their own temperaments, but their environment will influence the expression of behavior.
+For example, jumping and climbing are the natural behaviors of cats, but if we don’t give them places to climb, they cannot express those behaviors.

-Cats like their routines and to feel safe and secure in their homes.
-When moving cats, it is often best to keep as many items and routines the same.
+Cats enjoy their routines, as they make them feel safe and secure in their homes.
+When moving cats, it is often best to keep as many familiar items as possible and routines the same.

 • Feed them at the same time, out of the same bowls.